ccrome/whoismakingnews/content/homepage/welcome.md

 weight: 10
 header_menu: true
 ---
-This site was set up for two reasons: 1) because people wanted to see and check the data that goes into my TikTok series,
+This site was set up for two reasons: 1) because people have asked to see and check the data that goes into my TikTok series,
    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}} and 2) because I believe that data matters - it's vital that all this data be verifiable and that any researcher or fact checker can have easy access.
 The site contains a set of data and statistical analysis of that data, nothing more.
 The data, like the facts, don't care about anyone's feelings, or politics.

 ####
 The Goal: fact checking narratives about sex crimes against children. <BR>
 The Plan: originally I'd expected to run the study for one calendar year. <BR>
-The Revised Plan: I've decided to go to the first week in which we show more than 10,000 cases, which should be a reasonable number on which to base some statistical and trend line observations.
+The Revised Plan: I've decided to keep collecting data through the first week in which we have tabulated more than 10,000 cases, which should be a reasonable number on which to base some statistical and trend line observations. <BR><BR>
 The data collection started in mid-February 2023 and is limited to the United States only.
-The rules are simple: the data consists of crimes involving actual assaults on children.
-Therefore it does not include arrests in "sting" or CSAM possession cases, except where the perpetrator is charged with creating the CSAM, and thus has direct contact with a victim.<BR><BR>
+The rules for inclusion in the database are simple: the cases we're examing consist of crimes involving actual sexual assaults on children.
+Therefore the data exclused arrests in "sting" or CSAM possession cases, except where the perpetrator is charged with creating the CSAM, and thus has had direct contact with a victim.<BR><BR>
 You can help make the data more complete by looking in our [Data Section](#data) and submitting any changes or corrections you find.